You want to make sure you’re getting the most out of your thyroid medication, whether it be NDT, T4-only meds like Levo or T3 meds.

 You should be dosing T3 and NDT more than once a day, and all thyroid medication should ideally be taken on an empty stomach, with water, and nothing else consumed, including any other meds or food, for at least another hour, in my opinion.
 Other sources may say that half an hour is sufficient, or that you can take it with food.
 I like to be cautious, however.

-This is because other things consumed or taken at the same time or close to your thyroid medication, can affect absorption, particularly iron, calcium and contraceptive pills.
+This is because other things consumed or taken at the same time or close to your thyroid medication, can affect absorption, particularly iron, magnesium, calcium and contraceptive pills.
+And antibiotics.

 I am on NDT, and the below is my schedule for how I take it to ensure I get the most out of it possible.